abpframework/abp/docs/en/Blog-Posts/2023-02-08 v7_1_Preview/POST.md

 ### Blazor WASM option added to Application Single Layer Startup Template

 We've created the [Application (Single Layer) Startup Template](https://docs.abp.io/en/abp/7.1/Startup-Templates/Application-Single-Layer) in v5.2 with three UI types: Angular, Blazor Server and MVC.
-At the moment, we didn't provide UI option for Blazor, because it was required 3 projects at least (server-side, client-side and shared library between these two projects).
+At the moment, we didn't provide UI option for Blazor, because it required 3 projects at least (server-side, client-side and shared library between these two projects).

-In this version, we added the Blazor WASM option to the **Application (Single Layer) Startup Template**.
+In this version, we've added the Blazor WASM option to the **Application (Single Layer) Startup Template**.
 It still contains three projects (`blazor`, `host`, and `contracts`) but hosted by a single `host` project.

-You can use the following CLI command to create an `app-nolayers` template with Blazor UI as the UI option:
+You can use the following CLI command to create an `app-nolayers` template with the Blazor UI as the UI option:

 ```bash
 abp new TodoApp -t app-nolayers -u blazor --version 7.1.0-rc.1